MIROC-DOC/model_description/draft/p-rad.md

 This calculation is done for each sub-channel and each layer and divided into the cloudy, clear sky and cumulus conditions.

-###  Transmission and reflection coefficients, and source function
+###  Transmission and Reflection Coefficients, and Source Function

 In this section, `SUBROUTINE:[TWST]` in pradt.F is described.